DFC-OpenSource/ox-ctrl/README.md

 LIMITATIONS:
 ```
 OX DOES NOT HAVE A FTL FOR STANDARD BLOCK DEVICES, BUT IT HAS THE CAPABILITIES FOR IT.
-FOR NOW OX WORKS ONLY AS OPEN-CHANNEL CONTROLLER.
+FOR NOW OX WORKS AS OPEN-CHANNEL CONTROLLER.
 OX HAS BEEN DESIGNED TO SUPPORT SEVERAL FTL IMPLEMENTATIONS IN A STANDARD INTERFACE.
 IT IS FUTURE WORK.
 YOU ARE WELCOME TO CONTRIBUTE.
 ```